 Dominique always cooked; lots of grilling fish over fire growing up in Coffs Harbor, and making lots of curries and slow-cooked meats with her Zimbabwean-Greek relatives on her mom’s side.
 Then satiating the munchies by throwing together leftovers in the fridge as a university student.
-“We’d have random things like some peanut butter and a few chillies and I’d turn them into a sate,” she remembers.
+“We’d have random things like some peanut butter and a few chilies and I’d turn them into a sate,” she remembers.

 Arriving in Bali in 2016, she fully embraced a plant-based diet, although she’d already trained as a raw and vegan chef back in Perth.
-She began consulting on restaurant projects – menus for Kynd Community, Nalu Bowls, Peloton Supershop, Single Fin, Alamayah Resort, Ninety One and Neon Palms.
-“I always cook with an earth to plate philosophy,” she nods, “with sustainability and nutrition at the heart of every dish.”
+She began consulting on restaurant projects – menus for Kynd Community, Nalu Bowls, Peloton Supershop, Single Fin, Alamayah Resort, Ninety One, and Neon Palms.
+“I always cook with an earth-to-plate philosophy,” she nods, “with sustainability and nutrition at the heart of every dish.”

 Cosmic Plant-Based Cuisine

-Although she’s calmly handling the development and launch of the new menu, and working on another drinks pairing with mixologist Hary Wahyudi, she does admit inhabiting Potato Head’s Tanaman Restaurant space was a bit daunting at first.
+Although she’s calmly handling the development and launch of the new menu, and working on other drinks pairing with mixologist Hary Wahyudi, she does admit inhabiting Potato Head’s Tanaman Restaurant space was a bit daunting at first.